qppd/Mock-Up-Board-Simulator/README.md

 ### Arduino
 1. Open `source/arduino/BoardSimulator/BoardSimulator.ino` in Arduino IDE.
 2. Install required libraries: `LiquidCrystal_I2C`, `Servo` (via Library Manager).
 3. Connect components as per the wiring diagram below.
+For RFID, connect the RC522 module to the SPI pins (see wiring section).
 4. Upload the sketch to your Arduino board.
 5. Open Serial Monitor (9600 baud) to interact with the simulator.